yochaigal/cairn/resources/build-an-adventure-site.md

 - Place additional (especially hidden) dangers, encounters or NPC’s in some of the POI.
 - Add some travel/route complications, taking in consideration any POIs along the way.

-## Create Some Encounters
+## Create Encounters

-### Create detailed notes with additional info, including:
 - Encounter table (1d6/2d6), with at least one result tied to the party or its members.
 - Details on any treasure or relics (Who wants it?
 Where is it now?
 Why wasn't it ransacked before?).
 Include maps.
 - Describe rooms for a dungeon (one sentence describing obstacles, hazards, creatures or minor treasure).

-You do not need to do this for ever single POI; just the ones that interest you.
+You do not need to do this for ever single POI, only those that interest you.

 ## Create Treasure:
 - Look on the map and think of who would want treasure, and what kind.